lysannschlegel/RDAExplorer/README.md

 The RDA Explorer is a Windows Application that can read and save the RDA file format used in Anno 1404, 2070 and 2205.

+You can download a pre-release version of the new RDA Explorer here: [Releases](https://github.com/lysannschlegel/RDAExplorer/releases)

 **Note:** Adjustments for the new file format used in Anno 2205 is still in early stages and not tested very well.
+Also the changes might have broken somthing for the old file format.<br/>
 If you encounter any bugs, please let me know by creating an issue.
 Pull requests are also welcome :)

 # License